Structured Diagrammatic Methods in Functional Safety

 Procedure

-- Scope & context: Draw a context view of the safety function boundary, actors, and external events; record assumptions and safe states.
+- Scope and context.
+Draw a context view of the safety function boundary, actors, and external events.
+Record assumptions and safe states.

-- Specify reactions: For each hazardous condition and input anomaly, define the SAFE REACTION (e.g., de-energize to trip; hold last safe output; ignore frame).
+- Specify reactions.
+For each hazardous condition and input anomaly, define the safe reaction (e.g. de-energise to trip, hold last safe output, ignore frame).

-- Trace & baseline: Link model elements to safety requirements and test cases; record design decisions.
+- Trace and baseline.
+Link model elements to safety requirements and test cases.
+Record design decisions.

-- Tool-assisted checks: Use CASE tools for consistency checks and optional simulation of real-time behavior.
+- Tool-assisted checks.
+Use CASE tools for consistency checks and optional simulation of real-time behaviour.

-A burner management system (BMS) must trip (close the fuel valve) if the flame is lost for >1 s, if pressure data are invalid/out-of-range, or if the watchdog times out.
-Operator commands “Start/Stop”; interlocks include Purge Complete and Fuel Pressure OK.
+A burner management system (BMS) must trip (close the fuel valve) if the flame is lost for > 1 s, if pressure data are invalid or out-of-range, or if the watchdog times out.
+Operator commands include Start and Stop.
+Interlocks include Purge Complete and Fuel Pressure OK.

 Result: Every hazardous or abnormal stimulus is mapped to a defined, reviewable safe transition with clear timing and interlock semantics.